codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/access-docker-registry-from-kubernetes.md

 ## Giving access to a Docker Registry via the GUI

 Codefresh allows you to create easily pull secrets for your cluster.
 The first step is to define your Docker registry inside Codefresh.
+It is important to know that

-* The [internal Docker registry]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#use-codefresh-registry-in-codefresh) is managed completely from within Codefresh
+* the [internal Docker registry]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#use-codefresh-registry-in-codefresh) is managed completely from within Codefresh and
-* [External registries]({{ site.baseurl }}/docs/docker-registries/external-docker-registries/) can also be connected to Codefresh.
+* [external registries]({{ site.baseurl }}/docs/docker-registries/external-docker-registries/) can also be connected to Codefresh.

 Once your Registry is connected to Codefresh, select *Kubernetes* from the left sidebar to view your Kubernetes Dashboard.
 Then click the *Add Service* Button.